Mr00Magician/Virtual-Mouse/README.md

 <br>

 ## ABOUT THE APP
-Developed using OpenCV and Mediapipe, this app will allow you to perform basic mouse operations by using certain hand gestures and movements in front of your webcam.
+Developed using OpenCV and Mediapipe, this app will allow you to perform basic mouse operations by using certain hand gestures and movements in front of your webcam. <br> <br>

 ## HOW TO RUN
 To run this app, follow these simple steps: